KnBrckr/picasa-album-uploader/readme.txt

 == Changelog ==

+= 0.9.5 =

+* FIX: debug log not saving logs for minibrowser
+* ADD: Display basic errors in browser on upload failures
+* FIX: Duplicate log message when logging to error log
+* ADD: Improve selftest logging

 = 0.9.4 =

-* Fix selftest error reporting
+* FIX: selftest not working in some cases

 = 0.9.3 =

-* Fix plugin activation failure due to name space collision.
+* FIX: plugin activation failure due to name space collision.
 Thanks to [searchdiver](https://wordpress.org/support/profile/searchdiver) for pointing out the issue.
 * Escape blog name for proper handling in button tool tip

 = 0.9.2 =